ShuxiangCao/LabChronicle/README.md

   function
   name, arguments, return value, and the modified attributes.
 It optionally also contains a snapshot of the loggable object.
-+ *Record book*: Record book is a tree structure database that contains multiple record entry.
++ *Record book*: Record book is a tree structure database that contains multiple record entries.
 It usually represents a full experiment run, where multiple loggable function is called.

 ## Installation

-LabChronicle can be installed using pip from source code:
+LabChronicle can be installed using pip from the source code:

 ```bash
 pip install ./labchronicle